FTFC1/motors-stock-keeper/docs/app_flow_document.md

 ## Conclusion and Overall App Journey

 From the moment a staff member accesses the application via a landing page, they experience a well-organized and secure workflow.
 The journey begins with a simple sign-up or login process that strictly enforces company domain restrictions.
 Depending on whether the user is an Admin, Operations Staff, or Sales Staff, they are directed to an interface that enhances their specific needs, whether it is in-depth inventory management and editing for Admin users, comprehensive reservation management for Operations team members, or a detailed, filterable view of available inventory for Sales Staff.
 The reservation system streamlines what was previously a manual process, using email integration to maintain familiar workflows while adding structure and automation.
 Every action from bulk updates and real-time data synchronization to error handling and undo capabilities has been thoughtfully integrated into the overall design.
 The system's ease of navigation, combined with clear notification and settings options, ensures that internal staff can manage vehicle inventory with confidence, clarity, and efficiency.

+## Implementation Progress (March 2025)

+As of March 2025, significant progress has been made on the inventory management interface:

+- The dashboard with brand filtering and accordion view has been completed
+- The BrandCombobox component has been fully implemented with search functionality and "Add New Brand" capability
+- Work is underway on the Add Vehicle Modal form fields, with the brand selection component completed
+- Next steps include implementing the Model and Trim input fields, followed by the Add Units Modal
+- The system is being prepared for MCP database integration to store and retrieve inventory data

+The implementation follows a component-first approach, ensuring that each UI element is thoroughly tested and documented before integration into the larger system.
+This approach has already yielded benefits in terms of code quality and maintainability, particularly with complex components like the BrandCombobox that require sophisticated event handling and state management.